Five-year-old boy killed in Livingston Parish, father arrested

 ALBANY - A five-year-old boy was beaten to death while living with his father in Livingston Parish, according to WFIE.

-Family members told the news station that Leo was living with his father, Joseph Eslinger, and his father's girlfriend, Diana Lopez, at a home in Albany.
+Family members told the news station that Leo was living with his father, Joseph Eslinger, and his father's girlfriend, Diana Lopez, at a home in Bankston's Mobile Home Park in Albany.

 Kristi Held, Leo’s Great Aunt, lives in Indiana—where Leo is from.
 He was moved in 2023 with his two siblings after his mother went to jail, his parents got divorced and custody was awarded to Joseph Eslinger.